-The opportunity cost is the (expected) benefits from the next best alternative that is forgone when making a decision.
+The opportunity cost is the (expected) benefits from the next best alternative that is forgone when making a decision, or the next best alternative forgone in short.

 Opportunity costs may include both explicit costs and implicit costs of making a decision.
 Explicit costs are costs that require a direct money payment while implicit costs are costs that do not require a direct money payment.
-Instead, implicit costs are the value of anything other than the direct payment that is sacrificed (e.g. time) when a decision is made.
+Instead, implicit costs are the value of anything other than the direct payment that is sacrificed (e.g., time) when a decision is made.